 Except it isn't random.
 It never is, even when it looks that way.

 Your body keeps records you don't have access to.
-It registers threats your conscious mind has dismissed, suppressed, or never noticed in the first place.
-And when enough of those unprocessed signals accumulate, your nervous system does the only thing it knows how to do: it sounds the alarm.
+It can register threats your conscious mind has dismissed, suppressed, or never noticed in the first place.
+And when enough of those unprocessed signals accumulate, your nervous system can sound the alarm.

-The panic attack isn't the problem.
-It's the symptom.
-Something is trying to get your attention, and this is the only language it has left.
+The panic attack may be less the whole problem than a signal.
+Something may be trying to get your attention, and this is the only language it has left.

 The attacks that come before difficult conversations.
 The ones that follow moments of closeness with someone you care about.
 The ones that arrive on Sunday evenings, or the morning of a family gathering, or in the quiet moments when you've run out of distractions.